 For an athlete, a 10 percent improvement in reaction time can mean the difference between an average performance and a great performance.
 According to Pacific University College of Optometry professor Dr. Graham Erickson, a batter has only a fraction of a second to see a pitch leave a pitcher’s hand, send that visual information from the eye to the brain, process the information, make the decision whether to swing or not, and then to physically start the swing.
 By increasing the speed at which the brain processes information, athletes are gaining critical extra milliseconds to make better decisions on the field.
 In the sports industry, every millisecond counts, which is something Walt Horn knows firsthand.
 Horn is an athletic trainer for the Oakland Athletics, one of the first organizations to take advantage of the potential benefits of dietary zeaxanthin and make it available to its athletes.
 “As an athletic trainer, I am looking to give our players every edge possible,” said Horn.
 “If an athlete can see the rotation of the ball better, process what they see faster and improve reaction time as demonstrated in the UGA study, they have a better chance of improving their performance over time.”

 Via Sports Illustrated: MLB players are using paprika-derived nutrient for performance benefits

 Baseball is not the only sport to adopt zeaxanthin as a means of increasing visual processing speed.
-A broad range of athletes, from Olympic shooters to professional golfers, have started leveraging the the paprika-derived nutrient with favorable results.
-“Since I started incorporating zeaxanthin into my daily routine, I have been able to see the targets much more clearly with strong contrast between the edge of the target and the background.
+A broad range of athletes, from Olympic shooters to professional golfers, have started leveraging the paprika-derived nutrient with favorable results.
+“Since I started incorporating zeaxanthin into my daily routine, I have been able to see the targets much more clearly with a strong contrast between the edge of the target and the background.
 I also feel that I am able to locate them much sooner,” said AJ Dupre, one of America’s brightest trap shooting talents.